fulldecent/FDBarGauge/README.md

 Adding this control to your XCode project is straightforward:

-1. Add FDBarGauge.swift to your project
+1. Add FDBarGauge to your project (File > Swift Packages > Add Package Dependency...)

 2. Add a new blank subview to your nib/storyboard, sized and positioned to match what the bar gauge should look like.